UofS-Pulse-Binfo/tripal_genetic/README.md

-# tripal_genetic
+# Tripal Genetic

-UNDER DEVELOPMENT: Provides basic support including data loading for genetic maps, QTL, etc.
+This module will provide basic support for genetic data including data loading for genetic maps, QTL, etc. It is meant to provide a compliment to Tripal Map and ND Genotypes.